ascend4/ascend4/A4SQP.md

 11. First SQP iteration.

-    Only after the view and QP spike pass tests, implement one major SQP
+    After the view and QP spike passed tests, the first major SQP iteration was added around the same QP assembly path:
-    iteration:

     - assemble QP from current residuals and Jacobian;
-    - use identity or diagonal Hessian approximation initially;
+    - start with a simple positive-semidefinite Hessian model;
     - solve the QP with HiGHS;
     - compute candidate step and predicted reduction;
-    - update diagnostics, but do not yet attempt a sophisticated line search.
+    - update diagnostics before adding the richer line-search and trust-region logic in the next milestone.

     Current first-iteration status: